bcheidemann/tracing-js/README.md

 | Bun                | ✅        |                                                                                                                  |
 | CloudFlare Workers | ✅        | Requires [nodejs_compat](https://developers.cloudflare.com/workers/runtime-apis/nodejs/asynclocalstorage/) flag. |
 | Browser            | ❌        | Requires `AsyncLocalStorage` API                                                                                 |

+### ES Decorators vs Legacy Decorators

+As of TypeScript v5, support has been added for the stage 3 decorators proposal, while still maintaining support for the legacy experimental decorators behind the `experimentalDecorators` option.
+The instrument decorator is agnostic of the type of decorator your project uses.

 ## ESLint Plugin